PubSub+ Cache Components

 A Distributed Cache is a collection of one or more Cache Clusters that belong to the same Message VPN.

-Each Cache Cluster in a Distributed Cache is configured to subscribe to a different set of topics.
+Each Cache Cluster in a Distributed Cache must be configured to subscribe to a different set of topics.
 This effectively divides up the configured topic space, to provide scaling to very large topic spaces or very high cached message throughput.

-Allowing Cache Clusters to know of each other’s assigned topic sets ensures that when a cache request is made to either the Distributed Cache or a specific Cache Cluster in the Distributed Cache, any matching cached messages in the Distributed Cache are returned, regardless of what Cache Cluster they are cached in.
+Because Cache Clusters know of each other’s assigned topic sets, when a cache request is made to either the Distributed Cache or a specific Cache Cluster in the Distributed Cache, any matching cached messages in the Distributed Cache are returned, regardless of which Cache Cluster they are cached in.

 The following two figures show simple Distributed Cache examples.
 In these examples, Cache Cluster bob